karlbennett/scratch-maven-react/README.md

 The tests are run with Karma which has also been configured to carry out code coverage analyses.
 Additional configuration has been added to allow Karma to support the [Enzyme](https://github.com/airbnb/enzyme) test library which is used the test to React components.

+There is also an example [Redux test](src/test/javascript/HelloWorldContainer.spec.js) that uses the 'redux-mock-store'.